A guide to Zendesk automation conditions to act after hours since status change

 Expert Verified

 Ah, Zendesk automations.
-They’re supposed to be these magic, set-it-and-forget-it tools that tidy up your support queue while you focus on more important things.
-And for the most part, they are.
-Setting up rules that trigger after a certain amount of time has passed is a great way to close stale tickets and send out reminders without lifting a finger.
+They’re powerful, reliable tools that tidy up your support queue while you focus on more important things.
+As a mature platform, Zendesk offers a robust way to set up rules that trigger after a certain amount of time has passed, making it easy to close stale tickets and send out reminders automatically.

 The feature at the heart of this is using Zendesk automation conditions to act after hours since status change.